synergetics-ai/synergetics-sdk/docs/mobile-apps.md

 ## Native mobile apps

-Typeforms can be embedded within iOS and Android apps using [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) components.
+Webplayers can be embedded within iOS and Android apps using [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) components.

 ---

-**NOTE:** Developers have successfully embedded typeforms within WKWebView components, but Typeform doesn't officially support it.
+**NOTE:** Developers have successfully embedded webplayers within WKWebView components, but Synergetics AI doesn't officially support it.
 If something goes wrong, we cannot offer you any formal assistance.

 ---